SihanXU/sihanxu.github.io/_pages/about.md

 # Honors and Awards
 - Silver (TOP 4%) at Google Smartphone Decimeter Challenge Competition.
-- Prize of honor at International Collegiate Programming Contest.
 - TOP 1 at UoN Hackathon.

 # Educations